My delight in discovering I was pregnant with our second child was compounded by the idea that I got to “have another go” at birth.

 Harry’s emergency c-section which was all speed and panic, left me with no memory of the epidural needle or the actual birth process.
-With Lachie’s planned c-section, I very, very awake.
+With Lachie’s planned c-section, I was very, very awake.

-I squinted my eyes so wouldn’t have to see the instruments laid out in the operating theatre.
+I squinted my eyes so I wouldn’t have to see the instruments laid out in the operating theatre.
 And I tried my best not to overhear the conversation between my doctor and the intern about how the process would unfold.

 You could say my mindset was ‘head down, bump up!’
 I used the time it took for the doctors to get ready to “talk” to my baby and do some deep breathing.